County Galway Ireland · Co. Galway · Bealadangan Save · Share

 Coming during Atlantic storms

 The water between the mainland and the islands becomes very serious.
-The bridge is passable but the bay is not hospitable.
+The bridges are passable but the bay is not hospitable, and the narrow crossings are exposed.

 ×

 Bealadangan serves itself.
-It is not a tourism village.
+It is a working Gaeltacht village with one pub, a post office and a school, not a tourism centre.
 The pier works.
 That is the point.

 +